Choosing Where to Start

 Which opportunity are you most curious about?

 This isn’t about passion—it’s about engagement.
-A slightly lower-scoring opportunity that holds your attention will outperform a higher-scoring one that bores you.
+A lower-scoring opportunity that holds your attention will outperform a higher-scoring one that bores you.

 Tiebreaker 2: Quick Win Potential